danstad/danstad.github.io/_pages/about.md

 Welcome!
 I am PhD candidate in Economics at Rice University.
 My research focuses on education economics, and on the intersection of applied industrial organization and development economics.

-**I am currently on the Job Market (2020-21)**, and I will be available for interviews at the 2020 EJM/ESWM and at the 2021 ASSA Virtual Meetings.
+**I am currently on the Job Market (2020-21)**, and I will be available for interviews at the 2020 EJM/ESWM and the 2021 ASSA Virtual Meetings.

 Here the links to: [my academic CV](http://danstad.github.io/files/CV_DP_Academic.pdf) and [my professional CV](http://danstad.github.io/files/CV_DP_Professional.pdf).